Robert Costa (journalist): Career

 On January 1, 2021, Costa hosted his last episode of the Washington Week program on PBS.
 He left the television program to write a book with Bob Woodward.
 The book, entitled Peril, was released in September 2021.
 The book debuted at #1 on The New York Times bestseller list and spent nine weeks on the Times bestseller list for nonfiction books.
 To promote the book, Woodward and Costa appeared on The Late Show with Stephen Colbert, The View, Meet the Press, Good Morning America, and other programs.
 In October 2021, Costa was a solo guest on NPR's Fresh Air with Terry Gross.
 The book has been cited in subpoenas issued by the United States House Select Committee on the January 6 Attack.

 In 2022, he left The Washington Post to join CBS News as the network's chief election and campaign correspondent.
 CBS said Costa would be a "pivotal correspondent" in its coverage of the 2022 midterm elections, the 2024 presidential election, and "the evolving state of American democracy."
 Costa told the Associated Press that The Washington Post is a "first class organization" and that he was open to potential collaborations between the newspaper and CBS News.
 Costa has also filled in on the CBS Weekend News on occasion.

+During his tenure at CBS News, Costa has been a frequent contributor to CBS Sunday Morning.
+In 2023, Costa and colleagues at CBS Sunday Morning won an Emmy Award at the 44th News and Documentary Emmy Awards.
+Costa was cited for his work as a contributing correspondent to the show, which won for "Outstanding Recorded News Program."
+On August 7, 2024, President Joe Biden "spoke with Robert Costa in his first interview since ending his re-election campaign," which aired on CBS Sunday Morning.
+It was conducted in the Treaty Room in the residence on the second floor of the White House.

+In early 2025, CBS announced Costa had officially joined the staff of CBS Sunday Morning, where he serves as a national correspondent and covers "a range of issues," including "politics as well as culture and the arts," according to Variety, which added that Costa "will continue to report on all things in the world of U.S. politics for CBS News, including Congress, the Trump administration, President Trump and potential 2028 candidates."
+Costa also serves as the network's chief Washington analyst, where he contributes to programs such as the CBS Evening News.